projectatomic/vagrant-service-manager/CONTRIBUTING.md

 * All changes must include appropriate documentation updates.

-* All changes must include an entry in the [Changelog document](https://github.com/projectatomic/vagrant-service-manager/blob/master/CHANGELOG.md) in the
-  *Unreleased* section describing the change.Your new entry should be the first entry after *Unreleased*.
+* All changes must include an entry in the [Changelog document](https://github.com/projectatomic/vagrant-service-manager/blob/master/CHANGELOG.md) in the *Unreleased* section describing the change.
+Your new entry should be the last entry in the *Unreleased* section and should include your GitHub userid.

 * All changes need at least 2 ACKs from maintainers before they will be merged.
 If the author of the PR is a maintainer, their submission is considered